-- Will the TPSP handle client information, or only information belonging to the LSP itself, such as its own HR information? - Will the TPSP handle PII, sensitive financial information, trade secrets, or privileged communications and materials? - Are there any legal or regulatory restrictions imposed on the handling of the information?
-For example, does HIPAA, GLBA, or the Payment Card Industry Data Security Standard cover the information? - Are there any contractual obligations related to the information?
-For example, will the TPSP handle client information covered by a HIPAA business associate agreement or EU Model Clauses agreement entered into by the LSP?
+- Will the TPSP handle client information, or only information belonging to the LSP itself, such as its own HR information? - Will the TPSP handle PII, sensitive financial information, trade secrets, or privileged communications and materials?

-ii.
-Ensure Compliance with Applicable Legal and Regulatory Requirements iii.
-Understand Geographic and Technical Risks Associated with the TPSP
+- Are there any legal or regulatory restrictions imposed on the handling of the information?
+For example, does the Health Insurance Portability and Accountability Act (HIPAA), the Gramm-Leach-Bliley Act (GLBA), or the Payment Card Industry Data Security Standard cover the information? - Are there any contractual obligations related to the information?
+For example, will the TPSP handle client information covered by a HIPAA business associate agreement or EU Model Clauses agreement entered into by the LSP? - b.
+Ensure Compliance with Applicable Legal and Regulatory Requirements c.
+Understand Geographic and Technical Risks Associated with the TPSP subject LSPs to litigation and regulatory oversight in the jurisdiction where information is stored.30 LSPs must therefore understand and approve where its information will be stored.
+TPSPs may also commingle the information of their other customers.
+This is generally not a recommended arrangement for LSPs, because its information will be too sensitive to make the risks attendant with commingling acceptable.
+Thus, LSPs should avoid any arrangement in which information transferred to a TPSP will be commingled.